Opentrons/otone_docs/Setup_Mac.md

 ![Chords Plugged In Image] (img/Setup_Mac/Plugged_1.jpg)

-5. Connect the RPi to 5V power supply in wall socket.
-This is the micro-USB like an Android phone charger.
-When you plug in the RPi, it will begin to boot up, and the motors will home at the end of boot (approx 3 minutes).
+Finnally, connect the RPi to 5V power supply in wall socket.
+This is the micro-USB like an Android phone charger, and goes in the top of the RPi in the slit in the aluminum box.

+_When you plug in the RPi, the robot will begin to boot up,_ and the motors will home at the end of boot (approx 3 minutes).
 Be ready for the motors to move before plugging in the RPi!

-PICTURE TBD!!!!

-PICTURE TBD!!!!

 ### Configure Network Settings